Republicans agree to slow down the confirmation process of Trump's nominees

-Democrats are taking credit for the delay of two confirmation hearings for President-elect Donald Trump's nominees after days of public calls to slow down the process for some nominees.
+Democrats are taking credit for the delay of several confirmation hearings for President-elect Donald Trump's nominees after days of public calls to slow down the process for some nominees.

-The pair of confirmation hearings have been delayed at by at least one day after negotiations between Senate Majority Leader Mitch McConnell and Senate Minority Leader Chuck Schumer, according to a Democratic Senate aide.
+Four confirmation hearings have been delayed, drastically scaling down a busy week that was originally supposed to include ten confirmation hearings, after negotiations between Senate Majority Leader Mitch McConnell and Senate Minority Leader Chuck Schumer, according to a Democratic Senate aide.

 Schumer and other Democrats have complained that required financial paperwork has not been completed and submitted to the Office of Government Ethics and that FBI background checks have not been completed for some of the nominees.